 - Courses in which a student receives a grade of F, I, NC, NP IP, W, or FW will not be counted as completed units for SAP purposes, but will be counted as attempted

-- Financial aid may be awarded for the cost of courses previously taken if the course is being taken to improve a sub-standard grade of D, F, NP or Financial aid will be awarded a maximum of two times for repeated classes in which a student receives a passing grade (A, B, C, D, CR and P grades are considered passing for financial aid purposes).
+- Financial aid may be awarded for the cost of courses previously taken if the course is being taken to improve a sub-standard grade of D, F, NP or NC.
+Financial aid will be awarded a maximum of two times for repeated classes in which a student receives a passing grade (A, B, C, D, CR and P grades are considered passing for financial aid purposes).
 Repeated units will count toward the 150% maximum units

-- Up to 30 semester units will be accepted within the maximum time
+- Up to 30 semester units will be accepted within the maximum time frame.

 Students that are meeting Qualitative and/or Quantitative SAP standards and who reach 45 units will receive a Monitoring notification to ensure they are on track for completion within the allowable time frame and taking courses they need to reach their academic goal before reaching 150% maximum time frame.
 Students remain eligible for financial aid.